appiversity/guide/workflow/create-workflow.md

-# <span style='color: #d19021'>app</span>iversity <span style='color:OrangeRed'>Workflows </span>
-Workflows can replace the paper forms, Word documents, and PDF files that you are circulating via email to drive **approvals** and **workflow**.

-Here's the scenario to think about:
-- A student wants to drop a course.
-- The student needs to fill out a form, and get their instructor's signatures.
-- From there, they may need to have that form forwarded to the department chair or dean for another round of approval.
-- Lastly, the form is forwarded to the registrar, where the request is processed.

-This scenario get's repeated within academics countless times - from student requests, faculty travel requests, course scheduling modifications, graduation applications, etc.

-Ten or fifteen years ago, most institutions did this with *paper* forms, where each person along the approval chain needed to sign the document.
-There's a certain convenience to this - there's just one copy of the form, and it's easy to fill out.
-It's wasteful, and expensive though - and forms get lost.

-Then we all started *digitizing*, and it went something like this:
-- Paper documents were converted into PDFs, but they were really difficult to "sign".
-People printed them, filled them out, signed them, scanned them, and emailed them.
-This didn't help much!
-- PDFs were then made "fillable", which helped, since now at least the form data didn't need to to be handwritten anymore!
-- PDFs could be digitally signed - either by drawing a signature, attaching a photo of a drawn signature, or using a *digital signature* that needed to be created and configured on the user's computer.
-This seemed right - but of course getting the signatures to reliably work, on everyone's computer, was a nightmare.

-Ultimately, we replaced wasteful paper forms with *thousands* of email attachments, IT headaches configuring digital signatures (which really aren't necessary - these aren't exactly legal documents!), and aggravation.

-After all that, those digital documents remain in *everyone's* email archives - there's no repository for them.
-There's no **real** paper trail at all!

-Some institutions, recognizing the inefficiencies, adopted tools from the legal and real estate industry, which managed the digital signing of documents across approval chains without installation and email forwarding - *but they are expensive*.

-<span style='color:OrangeRed'>Workflows </span> offers an alternative.
-With workflows, you can easily create your forms and publish them in a searchable listing.
-Users can fill forms, and get data prepopulated - which drastically improves accuracy.
-You can create approval chains, and the form is instantaneously routed to where it needs to go.
-Every step along the way, there is a full audit of who's approving, and when.
-All stakeholders can see the status of the approval and workflow.
-When the workflow is complete, it's archived and searchable from one place - by everyone.

-Finally, *workflows is free* (although long term retention is limited to paid plans).
-It's included in the **Kickstart** package.

 This document is an user guide for getting started with Workflows.
 We'll walk you through creating new workflows, defining approval chains, using document attachments, and managing access.  **Let's get started!**

 # What's a *Workflow*?